matutamiller/PSD-to-HTML-Furniture-and-Decor/README.md

 v1.2 - Have added 'quality' section.

-v.1.3 - Have added 'about us' section and footer.
+v1.3 - Have added 'about us' section and footer.

+v1.4 - Have added styles for rwd, added scroll.